American Airlines Flight 1 (1962): Flight and crash

 The aircraft was a Boeing 707-123B, registered as N7506A.
 It was the 12th Boeing 707 manufactured and was delivered to American Airlines on February 12, 1959.
 At the time of the crash, it had accumulated 8,147 flight hours.
 Its last periodic inspection had occurred on January 18, 1962, at 7,922 hours.
 The flight crew consisted of Captain James Heist (56), First Officer Michael Barna Jr. (35), Second Officer Robert Pecor (32), and Flight Engineer Robert Cain (32).
 Captain Heist was a highly experienced pilot, having accumulated 18,300 flight hours, of which 1,600 were in the 707.
 First Officer Barna had accumulated 4,800 flight hours, of which 900 were in the 707.
 Second Officer Pecor had accumulated 3,400 flight hours, of which 1,716 were in the 707.
 Flight Engineer Cain had accumulated 7,500 flight hours, of which 2,000 were in the 707.

 The aircraft received instructions to taxi to Runway 31L at 09:54 EST, and clearance to proceed to Los Angeles nonstop under instrument flight rules (IFR) at 10:02.
 The aircraft became airborne at 10:07.
 Following American Airlines procedures and departure control instructions, the aircraft initiated a left turn to a heading of 290°.
 In the course of the turn, at 1600 ft, the aircraft banked too sharply, rolled past 90°, and began an upside-down, nose-first descent in a nearly vertical dive.

 The Boeing 707 crashed into Pumpkin Patch Channel, Jamaica Bay, at 10:08:49, while angled at 78° and on a magnetic heading of 300°.
 Passengers aboard a Mohawk Airlines plane bound for Albany that took off immediately after the Boeing watched the plane plunge into the bay.
 The jet exploded upon impact, a tall splash of brackish water and black smoke erupted from the site, and the scattered debris and fuel caught fire.
 Long Island residents described hearing explosions that shook the foundations of nearby houses, although no one on the ground is known to have witnessed the airliner hitting the swamp.
 However, a few men at Naval Air Station New York/Floyd Bennett Field saw the massive column of water rising above the hangars, and one guard—at his post on the Cross Bay Bridge—saw the aircraft roll over.

 The aircraft crashed into a remote area of marshland on Jamaica Bay used as a wildlife sanctuary.
 Upwards of 300 policemen and fire fighters, including 125 detectives attending a narcotics seminar at the police academy, as well as United States Coast Guard helicopters, were mobilized to the crash site within 30 minutes of the crash for rescue operations, only to find no survivors.
 The three-alarm fire was under control by 10:50, when only wreckage remained.
 Low tides aided search personnel in their attempts to recover bodies from the downed aircraft.
 Only a few bodies remained intact.

-Notable victims
+Victims

-The passengers who were killed on the plane included:
+All 95 passengers and crew were killed on impact.
+Passengers who were killed on board the flight include: